vinisantoro/oci-audio-requests/README.md

 1. Edit both `/api/validate-email.js` and `/api/get-upload-url.js`
 2. Add or remove emails from the `allowedEmails` array in both files
-3. Commit and push changes
+3. **IMPORTANT:** Do NOT commit these changes to version control.
+The email list should only exist in your production environment.
-4. Your hosting platform will automatically deploy the updates
+4. Deploy the updated files to your hosting platform

 **Important:**

 - The list is embedded in the Serverless Functions code, not as a separate file
 - This ensures it's not accessible as a static file
 - You must update the list in BOTH files (`validate-email.js` and `get-upload-url.js`)
+- **Security:** Never commit the email list to version control.
+Add it only in production.

 ## 🛠️ Local Development